Sadowski Synnott gets New Zealand’s 1st Winter Olympic gold

 ZHANGJIAKOU, China (AP) — Zoi Sadowski Synnott captured New Zealand’s first gold medal in Winter Olympic history, stomping down a pressure-packed run on her last trip down the mountain Sunday to win the title in women’s slopestyle.

-The 20-year-old was one of the very few to put down a clean run on a supersized course, where hardpacked snow and bone-cold wind chills made things difficult on all 12 finalists, including two-time defending champion Jamie Anderson, who finished ninth.
+The 20-year-old was one of the very few to put down a clean run on a supersized course where hardpacked snow and bone-cold wind chills made things difficult on all 12 finalists, including two-time defending champion Jamie Anderson, who finished ninth.

 Sadowski Synnott went into her last of three runs trailing American Julia Marino but came up big.

-She landed a double-cork 1080 on the second jump, and while not repeating that jump the way she did when she won the Winter X Games last month, her backside 1080 off the final kicker was more than enough.
+She landed a double-cork 1080 on the second-to-last jump, including a solid grab of the middle of the board, and held it long enough for the judges to see it clearly.
+And then she repeated the double cork in a different direction, the way she did in her victory at the Winter X Games last month when she became the first woman to pull it off.

 She raised her hands in the air after landing, knowing what she’d done.
-Marino and third-place finisher Tess Coady of Australia knew it, too.
+Marino, who won silver, and third-place finisher Tess Coady of Australia knew it, too.
 They tackled her at the finish line to celebrate.

-A few minutes later, the scoreboard confirmed it, and New Zealand had its first Winter Games victory — brought home by an Australian-born shredder whose family moved to her father’s homeland when she was six.
+A few minutes later, the scoreboard confirmed the outcome, and New Zealand had its first Winter Games victory — brought home by an Australian-born shredder with an American mother and a Kiwi father.
+They moved to Wanaka, New Zealand, when Zoi was six.

+For the second straight Olympics, this was not the finest showcase of women’s talent on snowboards.
+In Pyeongchang four years ago, a harsh, shifting wind turned the contest into a demolition derby.

+Anderson, an American, somehow survived that day and came away with her second gold despite using tricks that were far from state of the art.

 More AP Olympics: https://apnews.com/hub/winter-olympics and https://twitter.com/AP_Sports